-The Standard Method may be used, if the space has no less volume than 50 cubic feet per 1,000 BTUH input rating for all gas appliances installed in the space.
+Most homes will require additional air from outdoors for combustion and ventilation.
+A space with at least 50 cubic feet per 1,000 BTUH input rating or homes with tight construction may need outdoor air, supplied through ducts, to supplement air infiltration for proper combustion and ventilation of flue gases.
+The Standard Method may be used, if the space has no less volume than 50 cubic feet per 1,000 BTUH of the maximum input ratings for all gas appliances installed in the space.
 The standard method permits indoor air to be used for combustion and ventilation air.